In this article, you'll learn:

 - Cookies or any other user data an app collects (if you store it alongside one of the other types of information above)

-Many larger businesses also have to comply with the California Consumer Privacy Act (CCPA).
-If you qualify as a business under the CCPA, you'll need to think much more broadly about whether your app collects personal information.
+If you qualify as a business under the CCPA (CPRA), you'll need to think much more broadly about whether your app collects personal information.

 "information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household."